-\emph{Model C}: The disk stars participates in the $\alpha$ gradient, separately from a spatially constant $\alpha_{\rm bulge}$.
+\emph{Model C}: The disk stars participate in the $\alpha$ gradient, separately from a spatially constant $\alpha_{\rm bulge}$.

-Priors for all parameters are listed in Table~\ref{tab:posteriors}.
-We limited the inclination to enforce intrinsic axial ratios $q > 0.05$.
-The anisotropy was limited to avoid non-physical JAM models that are expected when $\beta_z, \beta_r \gtrsim 0.7 \epsilon_{\rm intr} \approx 0.6$ \cite{Wang21}.
-Modeling gradients in $\alpha$ requires physically informed priors.
-Spatially-resolved analyses of gravity-sensitive stellar absorption lines in low-redshift early-type galaxies have suggested that a bottom-heavy IMF produces $\alpha \approx 2.5$ in massive galaxies' centers.
-The most extreme cases reach $\alpha \approx 3$ \cite{Conroy17}, declining to $\alpha \approx 1.1$ at radii $R \gtrsim 0.4 R_e$ \cite{vanDokkum17,Mehrgan24}.
-Dynamical and lensing methods \cite{Posacki15,Mehrgan24} have similarly found $1 \lesssim \alpha \lesssim 2.5$ low-redshift early-type galaxies with $\sigma_e \gtrsim 250$~\kms.
-Informed by these bounds, we set a prior range of [0.9, 3.0] on all $\alpha$ parameters and also required $\alpha_{\infty} \leq \alpha_0$.
-As the IMF does not appear to vary appreciably at $R \lesssim 0.1 R_e$ in the aforementioned samples, we fixed $r^{\rm in}_{\alpha} = 270~{\rm pc} \approx 0.1 R_e$ in our analysis.
+The adopted priors for all parameters are listed in Table~\ref{tab:posteriors}.
+Some of the priors are broad and uninformative; here we discuss the informative priors.
+We limited the inclination to enforce intrinsic ellipticities $\epsilon_{\rm intr} < 0.95$.
+The velocity anisotropy was limited to avoid non-physical JAM models that are expected when $\beta_z, \beta_r \gtrsim 0.7 \epsilon_{\rm intr} \approx 0.6$ \cite{Wang21}.
+We limited $\gamma_{\rm DM}$ to the range justified by previous work \cite{Cappellari12}.
+The most influential priors are those describing $\alpha$.
+To set these priors, we referred to studies of massive early-type galaxies in the local Universe, a population that we expect MRG-M0138 will evolve to join.
+Analyses of surface gravity-sensitive stellar absorption lines in such galaxies have shown a bottom-heavy IMF, on average.
+The most extreme cases reach central values $\alpha \approx 3$ \cite{Conroy17}, declining to $\alpha \approx 1.1$ at radii $R \gtrsim 0.4 R_e$ \cite{vanDokkum17,Mehrgan24}.
+Dynamical and lensing methods \cite{Posacki15,Mehrgan24} have similarly found $1 \lesssim \alpha \lesssim 2.5$ in low-redshift early-type galaxies with $\sigma_e \gtrsim 250$~\kms.
+Informed by these bounds, we set a prior range of [0.9, 3.0] on all $\alpha$ parameters and also required $\alpha_{\infty} \leq \alpha_0$, i.e., $\alpha$ is constant or declining as the radius increases.
+Because the IMF does not appear to vary appreciably at $R \lesssim 0.1 R_e$ in the aforementioned samples, we fixed $r^{\rm in}_{\alpha} = 270~{\rm pc} \approx 0.1 R_e$ in our analysis.
 This enforces a requirement that $\alpha$ not vary at very small radii, an assumption that also underlies most $M_{\bullet}$ measurements in local galaxies.
-We allowed $r^{\rm out}_{\alpha}$ to vary from 540~pc (i.e., a transition over at least a factor of 2 in radius) to 5~kpc (roughly the outer bound of the kinematic data).
+We allowed $r^{\rm out}_{\alpha}$ to vary from 540~pc (i.e., the transition from $\alpha_0$ to $\alpha_{\infty}$ must occur over at least a factor of two in radius) to 5~kpc (roughly the outer bound of the kinematic data).